CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 4. Launch development databases: `npm run docker:start-dev-mariadb` and `npm run docker:start-dev-postgres`
 5. Generate migrations: `npm run migration:generate:all --name=init`

-TypeORM will generate different migrations per each database type.
+TypeORM will generate different migrations per database type.
 Migrations will be in their named directories.
-Cromwell CMS already configured to look into them and execute accordingly to database type.
+Cromwell CMS is already configured to look into them and execute accordingly to database type.
 Directory namings should be exactly the same as configured in provided example files: `./migrations/${dbType}`.
 MySQL and MariaDB use the same directory: `./migrations/mysql`

 Don't forget to include the directory in your `files`, so migrations will be distributed along with your npm package: